tabbzi/petz-paintballz-gun/README.md

 - [ ]  Add a ico and splash image of a Catz with paintball scope
 - [ ]  Add all the colors and corresponding hex colors... or handle palettes better, somehow
 - [ ]  Clear Java for any vulerabilities before hosting on FTP
+- [x]  Fix NaN floating point error when loading or outputting LNZ where normalized x, y, and z values all round (floor) to zero
+- [x]  Change output to comma-delimited to be very explicit!
 - [x]  Render fuzz on circles e.g. https://stackoverflow.com/questions/33907082/draw-squiggly-line-along-a-curve-in-javascript
 - [x]  Render no outline when -1 and render left half-circle outline when -2 e.g. https://www.kirupa.com/html5/drawing_circles_canvas.htm
 - [x]  Confirm roll yaw pitch values are correct relative to Petz